 Firstly, all you need are the right tools, ingredients, and instructions to create this breakfast dish.
 Secondly, open your fridge!
 Frittatas are a great way to use up any veggies you have there.
 Finally, you can eat a frittata any time!
 It does not have to be a breakfast-only dish.

-We’ll teach you how to make a veggie frittata today using the stovetop-to-oven method.
+We’ll teach you our vegetable frittata recipe today using the stovetop-to-oven method.
 Just follow these simple steps every time you are craving a frittata.

 Traditional frittatas are made using the stovetop-to-oven skillet method.